Blood Sugar Levels Chart

 fasting level for a normal person and then the raising and falling of blood sugar after a meal.

-Fasting is in a state of non-eating, where the stomach is empty and as much glucose as possible has been moved from the blood stream.
-Prandial is a medical term that means ” a meal”.
-So pre-prandial is before a meal and post-prandial is after a meal.
-As you can see the blood sugar amount increases after a meal when the food is digested and glucose is absorbed into the blood.
 The blood sugar level falls as insulin does its work of moving the glucose from the blood in to tissues needing it for food.
-This pattern is a normal occurrence as glucose is needed in the body for proper brain functioning a well as for fuel for muscles and other cells.
-Keep your glucose levels functioning like the chart and everything should be just fine.
+This pattern is a normal occurrence as glucose is needed in the body for proper brain functioning as well as for fuel for muscles and other cells.
+Keep your glucose levels functioning like the chart above and everything should be just fine.